rhysmoggs/ms1-bakes-by-noemie/README.md

 <img src="wireframes/mobile-shop.png">

 #### Colour Palette

-<img src="assets/readme-images/palette.png">

-- The ash gray colour came from using [Eye Dropper](https://eyedropper.org/), a colour picker.
-This tool was used to pick the colour from the company logo used on the Bakes by Noémie [Instagram](https://www.instagram.com/bakesbynoemie/) page.

-- The background colour for the website came from the logo used on Bakes by Noémie Instagram page.
+- Equally as important in the baking industry - especially with decorative products, colour is vital for the design of this website.

 - The primary colours used on the Bakes by Noémie website are ash gray (#ced4c6), puce (#c6878f) and white (#fff).
 There is a hint of navy purple (#5b507a) found to better contrast the text with the hero image on the index.html home page.
-The text colour is prodominantly a dark black (#000) to ensure a greater contrast between the mellow, pastel colour palette and background.
+The text colour is predominantly a dark black (#000) to ensure a greater contrast between the mellow, pastel colour palette and background.
-There is some text content in white - epsecially when the background is a darker colour or shade.
+There is some text content in white - especially when the background is a darker colour or shade.

-- The [Coolors](https://coolors.co/ced4c6-c6878f-5b507a) website was then used to help choose complimentary colours that would both compliment the primary colour, create a visually pleasing palette and of course balance nicely.
-The white and black where added to further help with contrast.

-- This inspired the colour theme throughout, using pastel colours and some black contrasted text or backgrounds for readibility reasons.
+<img src="assets/readme-images/palette.png">

+- The ash gray (#ced4c6) colour came from using [Eye Dropper](https://eyedropper.org/).
+This colour picker tool was used to pick the colour from the company logo used on the Bakes by Noémie [Instagram](https://www.instagram.com/bakesbynoemie/) page.

+- It was decided early on in the design stage that this would be the background colour.
+A pastel colour that was fairly neutral and in no way distracting.
+It provided a perfect base to layer other colours and content on top of.
+It is both a visually appealing design and also satisfies the importance of providing an accessible website with high contrast.

 <img src="assets/readme-images/contrast.png">

+- The [Coolors](https://coolors.co/ced4c6-c6878f-5b507a) website was then used to help choose colours that would compliment the background colour.
+This helped set-up the vision of creating an aesthetically pleasing website and of course balance everything nicely.
+The white and black were added to further help with contrast and readability.

 #### Images
 - The use of photography is vital in creating allure and desire, especially for a bakery.
 Customers are drawn by what they see.
 The photographs used are large, light/bright, colourful and hope to entice customers into visiting the shop and purchasing the baked goods.

 #### Font
 -  The website uses the Poppins font.
-It seems to be a very popular option amongst youtubers and provides that clean, clear style without compomising on readability.
+It seems to be a very popular option amongst youtubers and provides that clean, clear style without compromising on readability.
 This is available for free via [Google Fonts](https://fonts.google.com/) and imported via CSS.
 Sans Serif is used as a secondary option in case of failure to import.  font in case for any reason the font isn't being imported into the site correctly.
 Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.
-- A more stylisitic font was initally considered, but due to the readability it was opted to go for a very clean, clear and readable font.
+- A more stylistic font was initially considered, but due to the readability it was opted to go for a very clean, clear and readable font.

 <img src="assets/readme-images/desktop-col-index.html.png">

+## Accessibility
+Extremely important aspect.
+-   Semantic design.
+-   The use of alt to describe images and other content.
+-   Aria-labelledby to link sections of each webpage together.
+-   Colour and contrast considerations and testing.
+-   Adding labels to forms.

 ## Features

--   Responsive on all device sizes - from 320px upwards to 1200px and more.
+-   Responsive on all device sizes - from 320px upwards to larger desktops reaching 1200px and more.

-- Accessibility

-When usuing other sources of code, Accessibility was always taken into account.
-Aria-labels were added throughout each html doucument.

 ## Interactive Elements

--   Interactive elements, nav bar, footer, clickable buttons and links, forms, modal.
+-   There are many interactive elements to the website.

 #### Navbar

-As shown on the images below, the nav bar has a consistent and clean style. it is coompletely respnsive, with a toggle menu appearing for smaller screen sizes of _____ and under.
-This was based on Boostraps own nav documentation, which I then styled myself and added classes.
-The companys name is always visible, which is very important for consistency and brand exposure and familiarity.
-Having the company's name present as a logo, also allows the user to insincitvly click on it to return to the home page.
+As shown on the images below, the nav bar has a consistent and clean style. it is completely responsive, with a toggle menu appearing for smaller screen sizes of 767px and under.
+This was based on Boostraps own nav [documentation](https://getbootstrap.com/docs/4.0/components/navbar/), which I then styled myself and altered classes.
+The company's name is always visible, which is very important for consistency and brand exposure and familiarity.
+Having the company's name present as a logo, also allows the user to instinctively click on it to return to the home page.

 - Desktop Navbar